iyesildirek/ECEN5813_SP19_Project1/README.md

 Invert block - Use an XOR operation to invert all memory bits in a specified area of memory.
 On completion, this command should report the amount of time taken to perform the operation.

+Write pattern - Write a pseudo-random pattern in a user specified (address and length) area of memory using a user specified seed value.
+On completion, this command should report the amount of time taken to perform the operation.

+Verify pattern - Verify a pseudo-random pattern in a specified (address and length) area of memory using a specified seed value.
+If pattern does not match, command should print expected and actual value and memory address where the discrepancy was found.
+On successful completion, this command should report the amount of time taken to perform the operation.

+Functions should do bounds checking and warn the user if they attempt to read or write memory outside the allocated range (or if no memory block has been allocated) but should give users the option to ignore the warnings.